jxxcarlson/MiniLatexTechOverview/differ.md

 makes small, localized changes to `v`, so in "real life," the strategy is near-optimal.

+NOTE.
+I would like to thank Ilias van Peer for recommended using a diffing strategy for performance optimization.

 ## Implementing the diff stategy

 The stuctures `u = a x b`, `v = u y b` map directly